 - ACE 161 (Microcomputer Applications) or CS 105 (Intro to Computing for Non-Tech Majors)

 - RHET 105 (Composition) and CMN 101 (Public Speaking) or CMN 111 (Oral & Written Comm I) and CMN 112 (Oral & Written Comm II)

 - ACE 262 (Applied Statistical Methods and Data Analytics I) or ECON 202 (Economic Statistics I)

 Applications will be reviewed as soon as possible after the application deadline.
 Applicants will receive their application decision no later than one week after the application deadline.
 Admitted students will be required to discuss paperwork, transfer implications, and other important information with their assigned ACE advisor.

 Information Session dates and times will be posted closer to the next application cycle.

 If you would like academic advising or assistance planning to transfer into ACE, please contact your current academic advisor for support.
 If you are unsure of which concentration you wish to pursue, please contact ACEundergrad@illinois.edu with your questions.
 If you have selected a concentration, you may contact the advisor for that concentration directly.

-Students currently enrolled in the Department of Agricultural and Consumer Economics may apply to change their concentration at any time during the academic year.
+Students currently enrolled in the Department of Agricultural and Consumer Economics may apply to change their concentration (with one exception -- see below) at any time during the academic year.
 Admission into a different concentration is not guaranteed.
 If you have questions about admission into your new concentration, please contact your current academic advisor.

 Please note: this form is intended only for students who are currently enrolled in the Department of Agricultural and Consumer Economics at the University of Illinois.
 If you are not currently enrolled in the Department of Agricultural and Consumer Economics at the University of Illinois, please view the On-Campus Transfer Information to learn more about your application process.